Delight in the Unseen: The Art of Noticing

 “Attention is the beginning of devotion”

-Or as Anne Carson puts it: we shouldn’t outlive our mythologies.
 A lot of our work at Sustainable Calgary takes aim specifically at the shared mythology that centres the personal vehicle in community design.
 Many of us would say we have indeed outlived those mythologies.

 We take aim at it from the perspective of health: the way we design our streets affects every facet of our health and happiness.
 But the kids are nudging us further: centring community design around the car doesn’t just change our health outcomes; maybe it changes who we are and how we treat each other.